open511/open511/README.md

-A simple validator for the [Open511 API](http://www.open511.org/) format.
+Some utilities for the [Open511 API](http://www.open511.org/) format.
+Includes a validator, a tool to convert between Open511 serializations, a Web interface for validation and conversion, and some utility/parsing code.

 ## Installation